 - ½ cup cheddar cheese grated

-- 1 tbsp herb and garlic Boursin optional
+- 1 tablespoon herb and garlic Boursin optional

-- 1 cup water, plus 2 tbsp or about 8oz
+- 1 cup water, plus 2 tablespoon or about 8oz

 - Measure out 3 ounces of pasta of choice.
 For macaroni, this is about one cup.
 Add the pasta to a microwave safe bowl and combine with 8 ounces of water (about 1 cup and 2 tablespoons).